 Coach and car parking spaces are available near the Black Rock (Marina) Station along Madeira Drive.

 Buy your tickets at the railway station before departure.
+Children under 5 years old can travel for free on the Volks Railway.

 - School visits are welcomed.
-An educational talk about Magnus Volk and his railway can be arranged for visiting school children – pre booking is essential and a small additional charge for each child applies.
-Please call the railway for more information on 01273 292718
+An educational talk about Magnus Volk and his railway can be arranged for visiting school children.
+Pre-booking is essential and a small additional charge for each child applies.
+Please call the railway for more information on 01273 292718.

 Changes to service times & temporary closure information